Nanashik1/Traffic-Model/README.md

 Traffic Dynamics Main is the main program created in Python to simulate the models with a number of conditions included.

 Simulations are run and the results are reported in Traffic Dynamics Paper

+Traffic Dynamics Loops is a copy of Traffic Dynamics Main with changes that adjusts the model from a linear group to a circular group of cars